funkysi1701/signal-diff-action/README.md

 Go to **Settings → Secrets and variables → Actions** and add:

-- `SEOCHECKER_API_BASE_URL` — your SeoChecker API host URL
+- `SIGNALDIFF_API_BASE_URL` — your SeoChecker API host URL
-- `SEOCHECKER_CI_API_KEY` — a CI API key from your SeoChecker instance
+- `SIGNALDIFF_CI_API_KEY` — a CI API key from your SeoChecker instance

 ### 2. Backend configuration

-Your SeoChecker API must have `Trigger:CiApiKey` set to the same value as the `SEOCHECKER_CI_API_KEY` secret, or the key must exist in the Cosmos DB CI key store.
+Your Signal Diff API must have `Trigger:CiApiKey` set to the same value as the `SIGNALDIFF_CI_API_KEY` secret, or the key must exist in the Cosmos DB CI key store.